Chronicles of Barsetshire: Conception and publication

 While working at the General Post Office, Trollope travelled through the English countryside, witnessing the conventions of rural life and the politics surrounding the church and the manor house.
-On one particular trip to the cathedral town of Salisbury in 1852, Trollope developed his ideas for The Warden, of which centred around the clergy.
+On one particular trip to the cathedral city of Salisbury in 1852, Trollope developed his ideas for The Warden, which centred on the clergy.
 In doing so, the county of Barsetshire was born.
-However, Trollope did not begin writing The Warden until July 1853 – a year after his trip to Salisbury.
+Trollope did not begin writing The Warden until July 1853 – a year after his trip to Salisbury.
 Upon completion, he sent the manuscript to Longman for publishing, with the first copies released in 1855.
 While it was not a huge success, Trollope felt he had received more recognition than for any of his previous works.

-While The Warden was intended as a one-off, Trollope returned to Barsetshire for the sequel Barchester Towers.
+While The Warden was intended as a one-off work, Trollope returned to Barsetshire for the setting of its sequel Barchester Towers.
 It was published in 1857, again by Longman, finding a similar level of success to its predecessor.

 However, Trollope's greatest literary success, based on copies sold, came in the third Barsetshire instalment, Doctor Thorne.
 It was published by Chapman & Hall in 1858.
-Trollope credits his brother Tom for developing the storyline.
+Trollope credited his brother Tom for developing the storyline.

-Following this success, The Cornhill magazine approached Trollope requesting he write a novel to be released in serial parts.
-Thus, Trollope began what is now Framley Parsonage.
-In his autobiography, he explains that by "placing Framley Parsonage near Barchester, I was able to fall back upon my old friends", hence forming what is now the fourth Chronicle of Barsetshire.
-The novel was released to The Cornhill in 16 monthly instalments, from January 1860 to April 1861, and later published as a three-volume work by Smith, Elder & Co.
+Following this, The Cornhill magazine approached Trollope to commission a novel to be released in serial parts.
+Trollope began what became Framley Parsonage.
+In his autobiography, he explained that by "placing Framley Parsonage near Barchester, I was able to fall back upon my old friends", hence forming the fourth Chronicle of Barsetshire.
+The novel was released by The Cornhill in 16 monthly instalments, from January 1860 to April 1861, and later published as a three-volume work by Smith, Elder & Co.